franchiseBoyz/DjangoAnalyticsApp/README.md

 # DjangoAnalyticsApp
-An analytics dashboard in a Django app
+An analytics dashboard using FlexMonster for a Django app.